t3duk/Blooket-Hacks/README.md

 # Blooket Hacks
 Blooket Hacks without the shit.

+# How To
+Visit the [HOWTO.md](https://github.com/callmehspear/blooket/howto.md) file to see how.

+# Suggestions and Bugs
+Open an issue to suggest/report.

 # Planned
 - [ ] Get Max Daily Rewards
 - [ ] Unlock All Blooks